PACU Emergencies: MH, LAST, Aspiration, and Deterioration

 Key Takeaways

-- Malignant hyperthermia clues include rising ETCO2, tachycardia, muscle rigidity, acidosis, hyperkalemia, and later hyperthermia after trigger exposure.
+- Malignant hyperthermia clues include rising ETCO2, tachycardia, masseter or generalized rigidity, acidosis, hyperkalemia, and later hyperthermia after trigger exposure.

-- LAST can begin with neurologic symptoms such as tinnitus, metallic taste, circumoral numbness, agitation, or seizure before cardiovascular collapse.
+- LAST often begins with neurologic signs (tinnitus, metallic taste, circumoral numbness, agitation, seizure) before cardiovascular collapse; treat with 20% lipid emulsion.

 - Aspiration requires immediate airway positioning, suction, oxygenation and ventilation support, and escalation for persistent hypoxemia or bronchospasm.